Wollivan/SquadronLeader/make_a_copy.md

 You can download all the printable assets from GitHub.
 The reason we don't have anything on any of the STL sharing sites yet, is because things are in a big state of change, so its easer to just have them in one place at the moment.

-<a href="https://github.com/Wollivan/SquadronLeader/tree/main/PrintingAssets/3D%20Printing" target="_blank" class="button">Download all printing assets</a>
+<a href="https://github.com/Wollivan/SquadronLeader/tree/main/PrintingAssets/3D%20Printing/STLs" target="_blank" class="button">Download STLs</a>

 <a href="https://github.com/Wollivan/SquadronLeader/tree/main/PrintingAssets/3D%20Printing/OpenSCAD" target="_blank" class="button">Download OpenSCAD files</a>

-<a href="https://github.com/Wollivan/SquadronLeader/tree/main/PrintingAssets/3D%20Printing/STLs" target="_blank" class="button">Download STLs</a>

 You can fit the game in most tobacco tins, old or new, and there is a printable box in the files.
 If you'd prefer a metal Squadron Leader tin that isn't £100+, <a href="https://www.etsy.com/uk/listing/273646926/all-reserved-vintage-squadron-leader?show_sold_out_detail=1&ref=nla_listing_details" target="_blank">you can get one here</a>.